0x42c/0x42c-kernel/README.md

 ## Implementing

-Presently, you are not able to use 0x42c-kernel realisticly in your projects.
-Please await official disk drive specifications from Notch, at which point 0x42c-kernel will support loading an operating system from disk and an implementation guide will be written.
+An official implementation guide will be released shortly, after the full disk implementation is complete.